200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-AllFallDownCampfireQuestions.md

 -Why do you trust them beyond all else?
 -What secret of theirs do you know?
 Are they aware you know?

-The Future: What’s left for you?
+The Future: Whatâ€™s left for you?
 Consider:
--What’s your character’s motivation for continuing?
+-Whatâ€™s your characterâ€™s motivation for continuing?
--What’s left for humanity?
+-Whatâ€™s left for humanity?
 -What needs to be done to achieve these goals?
--What’s the most immediate goal?
+-Whatâ€™s the most immediate goal?

-The Threat: What’s chasing you?
+The Threat: Whatâ€™s chasing you?
 Take a characteristic of something familiar (physical feature, motivation, etc.).
 Do one of the following to it:
 -Pervert it.